Prestige oil spill: Investigation

-The Spanish government was criticized for its decision to tow the ailing wreck out to sea — where it split in two — rather than into a port.
+The Spanish government was criticized for its decision to tow the ailing wreck out to sea— where it split in two—rather than into a port.
 The refusal to allow the ship to take refuge in a sheltered port has been called a major contributing factor to the scale of the disaster.
-World Wildlife Fund's senior policy officer for shipping Simon Walmsley believed most of the blame lay with the classification society.
+The World Wildlife Fund's senior policy officer for shipping Simon Walmsley believed most of the blame lay with the classification society.
 "It was reported as being substandard at one of the ports it visited before Spain.
 The whole inspection regime needs to be revamped and double-hulled tankers used instead," he said.
+According to the ABS classification society, the fact that it took 6 days for the ship break-up and sink in heavy sea is "proof positive that the vessel was not in a substandard condition".
 The US and most other countries were planning to phase out single-hulled tankers by 2012.

 Plan Galicia

 Plan Galicia was a set of economic measures adopted by the Spanish Council of Ministers on 23 January 2003, in an attempt to mitigate the consequences of the Prestige disaster.
 Plan Galicia was presented as complementary to the one approved days before by the Xunta de Galicia.